-In Virginia, the Virginia Department of Labor and Industry ("DOLI") enforces OSHA regulations through the Virginia Occupational Safety and Health ("VOSH").
-Virginia has also enacted an OSHA-approved State Plan.
+Virginia has enacted an OSHA-approved State Plan.
 Virginia state law incorporates the federal law by reference and provides additional protection for employees.
 Virginia's State Plan, like all OSHA-approved State Plans, must be at least as effective as federal OSHA in protecting workers and in preventing related injuries, illnesses, and death.
-The Virginia State Plan's unique standards and regulations are described by DOLI here.
+The Virginia Department of Labor and Industry ("DOLI") enforces OSHA regulations through the Virginia Occupational Safety and Health ("VOSH") Program.
+The Virginia State Plan's unique standards and regulations are described by DOLI <a href="https://example.com/here-new/planes-new/

-The Virginia State Plan applies to private sector workplaces located in the Commonwealth of Virginia with the exception of:
+The Virginia State Plan applies to private sector workplaces located in Virginia with the exception of: